-With Strauss' Alpine Symphony and Johannes Brahms' Violin Concerto having Julia Fischer as soloist, Michael Sanderling ended his tenure as Chief Conductor of the Dresden Philharmonic Orchestra in 2019, after eight highly successful seasons.
-This era includes the recording of all symphonies by Ludwig van Beethoven and Dmitri Shostakovich as well as 345 concerts in 78 countries.
+In July 2019, after eight highly successful years, Michael Sanderling ended his career as Chief Conductor of the Dresden Philharmonic Orchestra.
+This era includes the recording of all symphonies by Ludwig van Beethoven and Dmitri Shostakovich as well as 345 corporations in 78 countries.

-Michael Sanderling is closely associated with the Gewandhaus Orchestra Leipzig, the Tonhalle Orchestra Zurich, the Munich Philharmonic, the Helsinki Philharmonic Orchestra, the Orchestre de Paris, the Konzerthausorchester Berlin, the Orchestre National du Capitole de Toulouse, the Toronto Symphony Orchestra, the Tokyo Metropolitan Symphony Orchestra, the Guerzenich Orchestra Cologne and the symphony orchestras of SWR and WDR as guest conductor.
+Michael Sanderling is also the musical partner of many outstanding orchestras.
+He is closely associated with the Gewandhaus Orchestra Leipzig, the Tonhalle Orchestra Zurich, the Munich Philharmonic, the Helsinki Philharmonic Orchestra, the Orchestre de Paris, the Konzerthausorchester Berlin, the Orchestre National du Capitole de Toulouse, the Toronto Symphony Orchestra, the Tokyo Metropolitan Symphony Orchestra, the Guerzenich Orchestra Cologne and the symphony orchestras of SWR and WDR as guest conductor.

 He recently conducted the Berlin Philharmonic and the Royal Concertgebouw Orchestra Amsterdam for the first time.
-He will soon conduct the San Francisco Symphony Orchestra, the Indianapolis Symphony Orchestra, the St. Petersburg Philharmonic and the BBC Scottish Symphony Orchestra.
+He will soon conduct the San Francisco Symphony Orchestra, the Indianapolis Symphony Orchestra, the Hong Kong Philharmonic Orchestra and the BBC Scottish Symphony Orchestra.

 Born in Berlin, Michael Sanderling is one of the few artists who, after an illustrious career as orchestra musician and soloist, has been able to achieve a highly successful career on the podium, establishing himself as one of the world's most appreciated conductors.
 In 1987, at the age of 20, he became solo cellist of the Gewandhausorchester Leipzig under Kurt Masur and, from 1994 to 2006, he held the same position in the Berlin Radio Symphony Orchestra.
 As soloist, he appeared with many of the world’s most esteemed ensembles, including the Boston Symphony Orchestra, the Los Angeles Philharmonic and the Orchestre de Paris.
 However, it has been a long time since he last performed as a cellist.